 The women’s basketball program won its first SEC Championship in 2013, knocking off three ranked teams to capture the league crown in a 75-67 victory over No. 7 Kentucky.
 The Aggies captured the regular season Big 12 Conference Championship in 2007 and continued with postseason championship titles in 2008 and 2010 before departing to the SEC.

 Blair became the all-time winningest women’s basketball coach in Texas A&M history with an 84-53 victory over Portland State in the NCAA First Round on March 20, 2010, to surpass 154 career victories compiled by former head coach Lynn Hickey from 1984-1994.
 The 2007 Big 12 Coach of the Year claimed his 600th career coaching victory against Mississippi State on Nov.
 20, 2011, to become the 22nd all-time NCAA Division I coach to reach the milestone.
-He also holds the distinction of being one of only six coaches in NCAA history to take three schools to the NCAA Tournament.

 One of the most active and involved coaches in the Bryan-College Station community, Blair is a frequent and charismatic speaker at the local Rotary Club as well as other civic and student groups throughout the year.
 He also hosts the annual Gary Blair Celebrity Golf Classic that benefits Special Olympics Texas.
 A marketing and public relations guru, Blair has increased awareness about his program and boosted both attendance and season tickets sales at Reed Arena by over 300 percent due to his one-on-one approach.